-He is a former Fulbright research fellow who has taught journalism, mass communication and new media courses at five universities in two countries.
-Prior to his SJU appointment, he served as an assistant professor of journalism at the University of Tampa and a visiting assistant professor of journalism within Singapore’s Nanyang Technological University.
+Reimold was a former Fulbright research fellow who taught journalism, mass communication and new media courses at five universities in two countries.
+Prior to his SJU appointment, he served as an assistant professor of journalism at the University of Tampa and a visiting assistant professor of journalism at Singapore’s Nanyang Technological University.

 His six-word memoir: Dream Big.
 Create.
 Learn.
 Teach.
 Repeat.